btmorr/leifdb/CONTRIBUTING.md

 ### Versioning and release

 The version number is currently determined by a variable in "version.sh".
-The `make app` command builds a binary that includes this version number (and also the name of the current git branch, if not "edge").
+The `make app` command builds a binary that includes this version number (and also the name of the current git branch, if not "main").
 Remember to update this variable before tagging a commit as a release in GitHub, and also make sure the new tag matches the variable.

 ## Maintainers